 Garage Doors: May be oriented perpindicular to the Local Drive.
 On Corner Lots with Local Drive access provided, garage doors shall not face Local Streets.
-2 car garage doors may be a maximum 18' wide.
-Single doors may be a maximum of 10' wide.

 Parking: Owner and guest parking located to the rear of homesites are to be screened from off-site views, to the extent possible, through proper placement, the use of architectural screens and/or landscape planting.
 No enclosed structures for the storage of boats and/or motor homes are permitted.